 First job interview in English

-One way to ensure that you feel ready for the interview in English is to prepare what I would call elaborations.
-The interviewer does not expect you to give him the information that is already in your resume so when they ask you questions about your work experience or your education, they are asking you to elaborate or to give more information beyond what’s there.
+One of the best ways to feel ready is to prepare what I’d call elaborations.
+The interviewer can already read your CV, so when they ask about your work experience or studies, they want you to expand on it and give more than what’s written.

 • What were your duties?